“If a client’s mental [concerns] represent a conflict of disintegrated

 2.Most personality models used in therapy are limited

 During my PhD research I conducted a review of the leading personality models used in therapy, including the five factor model(FFM) (Costa & McCrae, 1987), Myers Briggs and the 16PF.
 What became apparent was that almost all personality models are trait based and have no underlying theories that could account for the beliefs and motivations underpinning the traits.
-It is fascinating that Personality is actually defined in a way almost all personality models don’t cater for.
-For example, personality has been defined as the intra-personal pattern of traits, motivations, and core beliefs (Funder, 2007), and by Millon as, “…a complex pattern of deeply embedded psychological characteristics that are largely nonconscious and not easily altered, expressing themselves automatically in almost every facet of functioning” (Millon, 1996, p.
+It is fascinating that ‘personality’ is defined in a way almost all personality models don’t account for.
+Personality has been defined as the intra-personal pattern of traits, motivations, and core beliefs (Funder, 2007), and “…a complex pattern of deeply embedded psychological characteristics that are largely nonconscious and not easily altered, expressing themselves automatically in almost every facet of functioning” (Millon, 1996, p.
 4).
 Seeman (1983) states that personality consists of an integration of behavioural subsystems that transact interdependently to enhance an individual’s functioning.
 Personality research seeks to understand, predict, and categorise the psychological triad of thought, feeling, and behaviour, and account for individual differences.

 A less well known model, yet one that is a closer fit to what Asendorpf (2013) and McAdams and Pals (2006) argued for, is the Enneagram system of personality.
 The Enneagram has capacity to enhance insight and integrate the differing aspects of a person into a meaningful whole.